rubrikinc/terraform-aws-rubrik-s3-cloudout/README.md

 ## Outputs

-The following are the variables outputed by the module.
+The following are the variables printed by the module.

 | Name                | Description                                                     |
 | ------------------- | --------------------------------------------------------------- |